radius-project/docs/docs/content/getting-started/quickstarts/quickstart-dapr/index.md

 ## Step 5.
 Test your application

-1. Navigate to the endpoint (e.g. [http://localhost:8081](http://localhost:8081)) in your browser to view and interact with the application:
+1. In your browser, navigate to the endpoint (e.g. [http://localhost:8081](http://localhost:8081)) automatically provided by Radius to view and interact with the application:

    <img src="frontend.png" alt="Screenshot of frontend application" width=500 >